Every winning SEO strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 - The timing of delivery, particularly for workflows.
 Some steps might need more time than you’ve allocated to them in the workflow.
 Measure and adjust them to find the most optimum solution.

 - Role relevancy.
 Sometimes a division of responsibilities in a workflow might look great in theory but work poorly in practice.
-Monitor and interview everyone involved to see if there’s role mismatch, or if their tasks come in wrong order.
+Monitor and interview everyone involved to see if there’s a role mismatch, or if their tasks come in the wrong order.

 How to Use an SEO Roadmap in an Enterprise Organization